 It takes an average of 43 days to find a new job.
 That means some opportunities can take months to pan out while others take a few days.

-Even in a good job market, it’s not easy to land a job quickly!
+Even in a good job market, it’s not easy to get a job quickly!
 Unfortunately, when you’re between jobs, you need to find your next move–fast.

 If you find yourself out of a job and are feeling the financial pinch, you need a job ASAP!
 Fortunately, we have the tips you need to learn how to quickly find a job.